sameersbn/docker-redmine/README.md

 GRANT SELECT, LOCK TABLES, INSERT, UPDATE, DELETE, CREATE, DROP, INDEX, ALTER ON `redmine_production`.* TO 'redmine'@'%.%.%.%';
 ```

-To make sure the database is initialized start the container with DB_INIT=yes environment variable set.
+To make sure the database is initialized start the container with **initialize** option.

 **NOTE: This should be done only for the first run**.